 Over the course of the year, the maximum amount of cash back that you’ll earn from the two bonus categories is $80.

-That amount of bonus cash back seems inferior to the regular Discover it card, which offers 5% cash back on rotating categories on up to $1,500 spent in those categories per quarter.
-For instance, in 2014, the Discover it card offered 5% cash back on restaurants from January to March and will offer 5% cash back on gas from July through September.
+That amount of bonus cash back seems inferior to the regular Discover it® card, which offers 5% cash back on rotating categories on up to $1,500 spent in those categories per quarter after you sign up.
+For instance, the Discover it® card is offering 5% cash back for online shopping and department store purchases on up to $1,500 — October through December 2014 when you sign up.
 If you maximized that cash back period, you’d get $75 bonus cash back during each of those quarters.

 Furthermore, it is a tall order to spend $1,500 at just gas stations or restaurants in 3 months’ time.